FLEAS, TICKS AND PETS: learn how to protect your pet, yourself and your home

 Signs: Some ticks are too tiny to see, but most are easily visible… if you look for them.
-Make a habit of checking Rascal for ticks, especially in favorite hiding places: between toes, inside and behind ear flaps, under the tail.
-If Rascal has a heavy coat, comb the hair backwards and look at the skin all over the body.
+Make a habit of checking your pets for ticks, especially in favorite hiding places: between toes, inside and behind ear flaps, under the tail.
+If the dog or cat has a heavy coat, comb the hair backwards and look at the skin all over the body.
 Check your pet all year in warmer regions, especially after outings in fields or heavily wooded areas.

 To Remove A Tick: Grasp the tick with tweezers, close to your pet’s skin.
 Pull upward firmly (to assure removal of the entire tick) and drop it into rubbing alcohol.
 Apply antiseptic to the bite.
 Wear gloves, especially if you have any open wounds or scratches on your hands.
 Do not crush or flush ticks, dead or alive.